mariusbbo/FYS4150/Project 2/README.md

 # Project 2

-Solving an eigenvalue problem for the case with a one-dimensional bucking beam using Jacobi's rotational method.
+Solving an eigenvalue problem for the case with a one-dimensional buckling beam using Jacobi's rotational method.

 Project2.cpp
 ----